-1 INTRODUCTION
+1 Introduction

-1.1 The purpose of this report is to present the audited accounts for the year ended 31st March, 2016.
-A copy of the audited accounts is attached to this report.
+- 1.1 The purpose of this report is to present to the Partnership Board the audited annual accounts for the year ended 31st March, 2016 and to recommend they are approved for signature.
+A copy of the audited annual accounts is appended to this report (Appendix 1). - 1.2 The report also seeks Partnership Board approval to strike off SEStran Limited from Companies House register, given the inactive status of the company since incorporation in January 2010.